Hengle/PresentMon/README.md

 - *msInPresentAPI* = 0

 In this case, *PresentTime* or *TimeInSeconds* will represent the first time the present is observed in the kernel, as opposed to the runtime, and therefore will be sometime after the application presented the frame (typically ~0.5ms).
 Since *msUntilRenderComplete* and *msUntilDisplayed* are deltas from *TimeInSeconds*, they will be correspondingly smaller then they would have been if measured from application present.  *msBetweenDisplayChange* will still be correct, and *msBetweenPresents* should be correct on average.

-### Measuring input latency

-When using `-track_input`, PresentMon will track when keyboard/mouse events are read by the OS and the target application.
-Then, for frames where *msSinceInput* is non-zero, `msSinceInput + msUntilDisplayed` can be used to better-understand the latency between user input and the display of the resulting rendered frame.
-Note, however, that this is just the OS-visible subset of the full input-to-photon latency and doesn't include:

-- time spent processing input in the keyboard/controller hardware or drivers (typically a fixed additional overhead),
-- time spent processing the output in the display hardware or drivers (typically a fixed additional overhead), and
-- a combination of display blanking interval and scan time (which varies, depending on timing and tearing).

 ### Tracking GPU work with Hardware-Accelerated GPU Scheduling enabled